harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-phq-9.md

 ## Harmonising and comparing GAD-7 vs PHQ-9

-The GAD-7 is a seven-item tool that measures the severity of generalised anxiety disorder, whereas the PHQ-9 is a self-administered instrument that assesses the extent of depression.
+The GAD-7 is a seven-item tool that measures the severity of a person's anxiety.
+The PHQ-9 assesses the extent of depression.

 <!-- BEGIN BOILERPLATE -->